Harrya chromapes: Habitat and distribution

 Harrya chromapes is an ectomycorrhizal species, and its fruit bodies grow singly to scattered on soil.
 They are usually found in forests containing conifers, Betulaceae and oak in North America.
 The North American distribution includes eastern Canada south to Georgia and Alabama, including Mexico.
 It extends west to Michigan and Mississippi.
 The fruit season extends from late spring to late summer.
 In Costa Rica, where the species associates with oak, it has been recorded from the Cordillera Talamanca, the Poás and Irazu Volcano.
 It is also in Guatemala.
 In Asia, it is known from India (West Bengal), Taiwan, Japan, and in China, where it associates with trees from the beech and pine families.

 Fruit bodies can be parasitized by the molds Sepedonium ampullosporum, S. laevigatum, and S. chalcipori.
 In Sepedonium infections, a white to powdery yellow mold covers the surface of the fruit body.
 The mushrooms are a food source and rearing habitat for several insect species, including the fungus gnats Mycetophila fisherae and M. signatoides, and flies such as Pegomya winthemi and species of the genera Sciophila and Mydaea.
 The cottontail rabbit species Sylvilagus brasiliensis has been recorded feeding on the mushrooms in Costa Rica.

+Uses

+The mushrooms are edible and good, but popular with insects, and so are often infested with maggots.